- Mock-ups of a tool for legislative drafters

 It is a work in progress and we will add separate videos to illustrate further functions -

-- For now we have notes on our OSF site about the idea of expanding the defined terms hyperlinks to cover undefined repeated terms (which should have the same meaning).
+- We have notes on our OSF site about the idea of expanding the defined terms hyperlinks to cover undefined repeated terms (which should have the same meaning).

 - We also have a PowerPoint showing how the tool in the mock-up might look if it handled those repeated undefined terms,